QutEcoacoustics/audio-analysis/.github/PULL_REQUEST_TEMPLATE.md

 ## Issues

-Any issues caused by the PR that will need to be address in another PR.
+Any issues caused by the PR that will need to be addressed in another PR.
 These issues may be caused by another branch which will change how this branch functions.

 ## Visual Changes

 If the PR has any visual changes to the website, post pictures of the new pages and how they look.
 Label any images if more than one is given.

 ## Final Checklist